 that has been presented here in court.
 Witnesses here in court take an oath to tell the truth, and the accuracy of their testimony is tested through the trial process.
 If you do any research or investigation outside the courtroom, or gain any information through improper communications,

 then your verdict may be influenced by inaccurate, incomplete or misleading information that has not been tested by the trial process.
 Each of the parties is entitled to a fair trial by an impartial jury, and if you decide the case based on information not presented in court, you will have denied the parties a fair trial.
-Remember, you have taken an oath to follow the rules, and it is very

-important that you follow these rules.
+Remember, you have taken an oath to follow the rules, and it is very important that you follow these rules.

-A juror who violates these restrictions jeopardizes the fairness of these proceedings [, and a mistrial could result that would require the entire trial process to start over].
-If any juror is exposed to any outside information, please notify the court immediately.
+A juror who violates these restrictions jeopardizes the fairness of these proceedings [, and a mistrial could result, requiring the entire trial process to start over].
+If any juror is exposed to any outside information, please notify the court immediately, by sending a note through the [clerk] [bailiff] signed by any one or more of you.

 Comment